 An excellent wall since the regearing has taken place.
 It provides a number of good wall test-pieces with the odd bulge thrown in for good measure.
 It takes very little seepage, can stay dry in light rain depending on the wind direction.
 It also faces north and is an ideal hot weather venue.

 From the southern end of Water-cum-Jolly, follow the path through Cressbrook Mill until just before Rubicon Wall.
 Cross the bridge at the foot of the pool, go through a gate and up a series of rock steps.
 Once atop these, turn immediately right and follow the cliff-top path for approximately five minutes until it descends just after crossing a fence.
 Twenty metres after crossing the fence, take a path that drops down abruptly until below the line of cliffs - as for Majorca Buttress and Crunch Buttress.
 Follow this back rightwards to the waters edge and Moat Buttress.

-1. Drawbridge Down When the Levee breaks (7c) * a shallow groove where the land meets the lake leads leftwards - out of Excalibur - via a fingery crux.
+Drawbridge Down When the Levee breaks (7c) * climbs a shallow groove and bulge above.
+Easier for the tall.

 3. No Mud, No Thud (7b+) ** a superb pitch trending rightwards via a shallow groove line right of Excalibur via a powerful bulge.

-4. 4.
-A Bigger Thud (7c) * the short difficult groove (7a) leads to a step left and difficult wall above.
+4. A Bigger Thud (7c) * climb the groove above route and make a step left and climb the difficult wall above.

 5. Let the Tripe Increase (7c) ** the logical direct version of the groove with a tough crux bulge and steep wall.